syncfusion-content/wpf-docs/wpf/SpellChecker/custom-dictionary-support.md

     }
 );

-//Setting a French culture for SpellChecker spellChecker.Culture = culture;
+//Setting a required dictionary's french culture for SpellChecker spellChecker.Culture = spellChecker.Dictionaries[0].Culture;;

 //Assigning a spellchecker to the TextBox SfSpellChecker.SetSpellChecker(textbox, spellChecker);